kaistcbfg/scAVENGERS/README.md

 ## Future updates
 The feature below may be updated in future.
 - Supporting heterogenous ploidy for each cell and genomic region
-- Developing generative model of doublet and ambient variant detection
+- Developing generative model for doublet and ambient variant detection
 - Some additional optimizations